Paullllllllllllllllll/ChronoMiner/README.md

 1. Select a Schema
 2. Choose Chunking Strategy
 3. Select Processing Mode (Synchronous or Batch)
-4. Configure Additional Context (Optional)
-5. Select Input Files
+4. Select Input Files
    - Process a single file
    - Process selected files from a folder (choose specific files via comma-separated indices or ranges)
    - Process all files in a folder
-6. Review and Confirm
+5. Review and Confirm

+Context is resolved automatically based on the hierarchical system.
+Place context files as described in Context Files for automatic inclusion.

 #### CLI Mode